 Nice November

 Flannel and flip-flops, anyone?
-The average daytime high is a pleasant 68.5° and a cool 57.4° at night — perfect hiking and sleeping weather.
+The average daytime high is a pleasant 68.5° and a cool 57.4° at night — perfect hiking weather.
 November is the least humid month with 59% relative humidity, and it rains for an average of 5.1 days.